Weekly Guaranteed Departure Based on Minimum of 2 Passengers

 Sightseeing in Hanoi

-Although it is the modern-day capital of Vietnam, Hanoi still retains the mystery and charm of past centuries.
-Narrow lanes
+Although it is the modern-day capital of Vietnam, Hanoi still

 and traditional shop houses invite an exciting exploration by walking, while it's many beautiful public spaces; lakes, parks,